sesha-codeprism/Attendance-FaceRec/README.md

 This is an implementation by me using various methods - Via Multi Threaded Cascaded Neural Networks

+---Requirements to run the program

+1) Numpy
+2) Tensorflow
+3) Keras and other backend
+4) Openpyxl
+4) OpenCV
+5) Opencv Contribution bindings (Needed.
+Install via: pip install opencv-conrtib-python)

+Note: If using any Linux distro (Like Ubuntu) that has preinstalled Python, use python3 instead of python to avoid NameError while using the program

 ---To Run the Program----

 1) Clone the project